Aircloak/aircloak/cloak/docs/anonymization.md

 ## STDDEV()

   - The real average is computed.
-  - For each value, the real variance is computed.
+  - For each value, the square of the difference between the value and the real average is computed.
+  - The anonymized average of the squared differences.
-  - The final result is the anonymized average of the real variances.
+  - The final output is the square root of the anonymized average.

 ## MEDIAN